rp729/07-Network-Programming/osi-layer-7/intro-to-dns.md

 ### Top-Level Domain {#top-level-domain}

 A top-level domain, or TLD, is the most general part of the domain.
 The top-level domain is the furthest portion to the right \(as separated by a dot\).
 Common top-level domains are "com", "net", "org", "gov", "edu", and "io".
+As the name implies, Top-level Domain names are at the top of the heirarchy.